Terracotta garden pots

-Terracotta are more porous than plastic.
+Terracotta garden pots are more porous than plastic.
 This allows water and air to pass through more easily, allowing the plant roots to ‘breathe’ and preventing common plant killers such as root rot.

-Terracotta pots can be subject to cracking and breaking during colder spells and might not withstand frosts, meaning you may have to replace seasonally.
+Terracotta garden pots can be subject to cracking and breaking.
+During colder spells, terracotta posts might not withstand frosts, meaning you may have to replace them seasonally.
 (An easy way to overcome this is to ensure you buy frost- proof terracotta, just ask at your local garden centre if you’re unsure).

 Plastic is generally an easier and cheaper option for gardening, with a multitude of colours to choose from to complement any interior or exterior scheme.

 The Benefits of Plastic Plant Pots

 Plastic pots are perfect for moisture loving plants– apart from the drainage holes, there is no outlet for water in plastic pots so the soil is more likely to maintain its moisture.
 This means less watering.